Rating transitions forecasting: a filtering approach: Application on real data

-\item The filter seems to be more flexible to predict sharp transitions.
+\item We note that the discrete-time model struggles to capture brief and brutal variations.
+As we observed in Section \ref{ContinuousFictive}, continuous-time filtering approach has the advantage of assimilating jumps one by one and of being more flexible and suitable to anticipate sudden transitions.
 Since information is spread and distributed in fictive intervals, the filter progressively assimilates information and is therefore quicker to adapt its predictions. \end{itemize} Nevertheless we can see that this framework is not fully adapted to rating migrations.
 The discrete version is easier and faster to compute: manipulations described in Section \ref{seq: continuous-adaptation} increases considerably the number of time intervals to consider, the complexity and remains laborious.
-Above all, the discrete model is more consistent with the data.
-The continuous approach should be improved by using a true continuous EM algorithm.
-The effectiveness of this method would rather be highlighted by filtering a continuous phenomenon, where observations cannot occur simultaneously and exact occurrence dates are known. \\ \\ This intuition is confirmed by the following experiment.
+Above all, the discrete model is more consistent with the data and finally, provides predictions of a better quality.
+The continuous approach deals with continuous-time Markov chains.
+Therefore it could be improved by using an EM algorithm which estimates intensities directly.
+The effectiveness of this method would rather be highlighted by filtering a continuous phenomenon, where observations cannot occur simultaneously and exact occurrence dates are known.
+This intuition is confirmed by the following experiment.
 We compute the $R^2$ coefficient in the sample, to compare the forecasting power of the considered predictive models.
 We keep a reference time step of 50 days.
 We respectively compare the $R^2$ of the constant generator intensity model, the univariate models, and the multivariate discrete models and the continuous model in Table \ref{fig:my_label}.

-We can directly notice that the multivariate discrete filter is the most accurate whatever the transition.
+We can directly notice that the multivariate discrete-time filter is the most accurate whatever the transition.
 The $R^2$ of the continuous filter is closed to discrete filter for transitions Baa to Ba and B to C but is lower for the transitions A to Ba, even lower than the $R^2$ from the constant generator model.
 This phenomenons can be explained by the poorer calibration achieved for the continuous-time filtering (for a sake of rapidity) and the inconsistency with the format of the data.
+The adapted continuous-time version can be applied to rating transitions framework and provides satisfactory predictions but can not reach the performance of the discrete-time version.
 Note that, in the univariate case, each transition has its specific model.